Protracted social conflict: Sri Lankan Civil War

-Protracted social conflict in Cyprus
+Cyprus Problem

 Before the independence of Cyprus, the island's Greek and Turkish communities coexisted relatively peacefully.
-The major conflict began with the independence in 1960, when Greek community wanted a union (enosis) with Greece, to which the Turkish community opposed.
+The major conflict began with the independence in 1960, when members of the Greek community wanted a union (enosis) with Greece, to which the Turkish community opposed.
 The 1960 constitution brought a complex system of power-sharing, but both groups wanted to gain more advantages.

 When Greek Cypriots wanted to reduce autonomy and representation of Turkish Cypriots, the latter opposed it and intercommunal violence broke out.
 That led the two communities to embark on a hostile and protracted process of separation and segregation.

 With the military coup in 1974 the situation erupted into a major crisis.
 Turkish military intervention followed and Turkish forces occupied around 38% of the northern part of the island.
 This invasion caused an exodus of about 160,000 Greek Cypriots to the south.
 Later voluntary regrouping of population resulted in another 10,000 Greek Cypriots leaving the northern part, and 40,000 Turkish Cypriots moving to the north, which created two homogeneous ethnic zones on the island.

 In 1975 the northern part declared Turkish Federated State of Cyprus, which declared independence in 1983 as the Turkish Republic of Northern Cyprus, recognized only by Turkey.
 In 1990s the southern Republic of Cyprus applied for a membership in the European Union, and the Turkish Cypriots on the other side turned to Turkey.

-Although the Cyprus conflict now lasts for a long time, its resolution does not seem to be close.
-Numerous peace proposals and plans have been made, but more or less unsuccessful.
-The pre-1974 proposals of different federal or centralist arrangements failed as one or the other side rejected them.
-The division in 1974 changed the demographics of Cyprus dramatically, putting it in a position where federalist model would be the most appropriate.
-But again, because of opposing interests all the proposals failed.
+Although the Cyprus conflict has lasted for a long time, its resolution still seems distant.
+Numerous peace proposals and plans have been made, but they have been more or less unsuccessful.
+The pre-1974 proposals of different federal or centralist arrangements failed as either one or the other side or the other rejected them.